hylent/docs/redis-api-simplified.md

 * subscribe - Subscribe to channels
 * pubsub - Introspection into the pub/sub subsystem

+## Transactions

+* multi, exec, discard - Enter and exit transactional mode
+* watch, unwatch - Watches a key for modifications by another client.

 ## Scripting

 * eval - Evaluate a LUA script serverside